jvanhouteghem/angular-sandbox/README.md

 Summary :
 - Step 1 : Create your project with Angular CLI
 - Step 2 : First page, lets play with simple html and boostrap
-- Step 3 : Step 3 : Our first component
+- Step 3 : Our first component